 Overall, this process doesn’t provide the best care for employees and often results in unnecessary injury reports.
 Everyone loses.

 Eye injuries are another example of this.
-I’ve gotten many objects out of eyes using first aid measures—but my success relied on employees reporting those issues right away.
+I’ve gotten many objects out of eyes using first aid measures—but my success relied on employees reporting those issues without delay.
 Encouraging workers to make reports allows you to assess the situation before it has the chance to escalate.

 When companies spend unnecessary money on injuries, it impacts everyone.
 A delay in reporting can cause medical expenses to increase significantly.